vmacinc/ceg-4900-lab5/README.md

    `SVNdigger-all.txt`?
 How long before you started getting useful results?
 3. What sort of challenges would we face using the previous `web_app_mapper.py` on [http://testphp.vulnweb.com](http://testphp.vulnweb.com)?
-4. Would `content_bruter.py` find anything different than `web_app_mapper.py`
-   on a site like [https://dase.cs.wright.edu/](https://dase.cs.wright.edu/)?
-   Why or why not?

-### Task 4 - Mapping Joomla
-The AWS instance provided for Lab 5 contains a bare-bones web site.
-Deploy your lab 5 AWS instance and retrieve the Elastic IP address associated with it.
-Verify that the site is up and that it is indeed running Joomla by typing the IP address into your web browser and right click -> view page source.

-1. Does the page source give you the specific verison number of Joomla installed?
-2. Modify `web_app_mapper.py` and `content_bruter.py` to scan your joomla site.
-   After a few minutes do they give you the same output?
+4. Modify `content_bruter.py` to scan your AWS site.
+Compare several minutes of `content_bruter.py` and `web_app_mapper.py` when run on your AWS site.
+Do they give you the same output?
 Are there any differences in files found by either?
-3. Investigate the `/administrator/` page on your Joomla site (view page source).
+5. Investigate the `/administrator/` page on your Joomla site (view page source).
    What are the actual input names associated with the `Username` and `Password` fields?

-### Task 5 - Lets get in!
+### Task 4 - Lets get in!
-Now that we have a bit of information about this page lets get in.
+Now that we have a bit of information about this page lets brute force our way in.
 Investigate [`joomla_killer.py`](../master/code/joomla_killer.py).
 Modify the code so that it uses your joomla's /administrator page as its `target_url` and `target_post` location.
 Use the included `cain-and-abel.txt` wordlist.

-1. Execute  `joomla_killer.py`, how long does it take to crack the password?
+1. Execute  `joomla_killer.py`, how long does it take to crack the password? (it will crack the password relatively quickly, if you get more than halfway through the a's you probably have a problem in your code).
 2. Is this slower or faster than our John the Ripper cracker?
-Why?
+Why / why not?
 3. Believe it or not this Joomla install is completely standard, I did not need to purposefully make it vulnerable to this attack.
 How would you counter (defend against) this particular exploit?